 In November 1883 Emu Park’s flrst Post and Telegraph Office was buiIt and opened on this site.
 The Post Office was then relocated to the Railway station and in 1882 this building became ‘The School of Arts’.

-In 1866 this land was reserved for a Post Office.
-Up until 1879 postal services were delivered by Cobb & Co to the Bluebell Hotel and after to the Emu Park Hotel.
+In 1866 this Iand was reserved for a Post Office.
+Up unti1 1879 postal services were delivered by Cobb & Co to the Bluebell Hotel and after that to the Emu Park Hotel.

 The Post Office was eventually moved to Pattison St, where the Edmistone family ran it for 65 years until 1998.